Submitting Data Collections

 If you have any questions or feedback, please send them to your consortium’s help email: help@atlas-d2k.org.

 If you are creating a Collection for an upcoming paper, please make sure you are citing it correctly!
-You may find citation instructions here: https://www.atlas-d2k.org/about/usage.html#citing-data-associated-with-a-publication
+You may find citation instructions here: https://www.atlas-d2k.org/citing/

-What is a Collection for?
+2. What is a Collection?

 • An upcoming publication